cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/problem-first/practical.md

 import os
 ```

-We now define the interactive widgets.
+We now define a function to create the interactive widgets.

 ```python
 def create_form_widgets():